awsdocs/aws-java-developer-guide-v2/doc_source/java-dg-logging.rst

 ########################

 .. meta::
-   :description: How to use Apache Log4j with the AWS SDK for Java.
+   :description: How to use Slf4j with the AWS SDK for Java.
    :keywords:

 The |sdk-java| is instrumented with `Slf4j